aidanmegee/CarTrafficSim/Design/Working Doc.md

 Added test to check that the moveVehicle() method changes the vehicles position if the position is less than the road length and the speed is at least 1.

-Added changeRoad() method to traffic light class so the method can check if the lights are green, orange or red then change the road when the position of a vehicle is equal to the road length then it sets the number of the new road and sets the position of the vehicle on that road to 0 and its road length to 30.

 Removed all code from Traffic light class due to previously having a boolean array to check if the lights were green or red was extremely unreadable and a bad coding practice.
 Starting from scratch I will use enums to check the colour of the traffic lights then determine if vehicles will move to connected roads after traffic lights are green or stay on a road if they're orange/red.